ffavela/scripts4Cif/README.md

-IMPROVE THIS!!
+cif2Csv is an utility for creating csv files from a given path where the cif files are located.

+You may clone the repository with:

+git clone git@github.com:ffavela/scripts4Cif.git

 From here on I'm going to assume that you have the program installed, please check the INSTALL file for installation instructions.

-Utilities for creating csv files from a given path where the cif files are located.
+A simple help is shown by running:

+cif2Csv

+An extended version can be seen with:

+cif2Csv -h

 The general synopsis of cif2Csv is:

 cif2Csv inPath fmtFile outFile [options]